Authenticity, Compassion and Gratitude.

-Listeners quickly know who I am and how I got here.
-My voice–which I’ve often described as my Achilles Heel–is still far deeper than what I desire.
-At some of my talks, I say nothing until I’m introduced; audience members only see a fairly attractive middle-aged woman sitting or standing next to the person giving the introduction.
+Listeners quickly understand that my voice–which I’ve often described as my Achilles Heel–is still far deeper than what I desire.
+At some of my talks, I say nothing until I’m introduced; audience members only see a fairly attractive sixtyish woman sitting close to the person giving the introduction.
 I then stand and say, “Good morning,” and watch as faces react to the disconnect between voice and appearance.

 I aim to change that.

 One of the critical things I learned as I traveled on my “gender journey” is the need for self-compassion–understanding that some things in life aren’t capable of being “choices.”
 With a great deal of personal work, I learned that “gender” wasn’t something I could choose.
-The same is true for one’s sexuality, one’s penchant for the arts, whether we love someone or not, and a host of other things relative to the human condition.
+The same is true for one’s sexuality, one’s penchant for the arts, whom we love, and a host of other things relative to the Human Condition.
 Giving ourselves a break and quieting the inner critic should be at the top of everyone’s list.